ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # Introduction

-A **data platform** is an infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data
+A **data platform** is an infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data.

-- *Centralized* collection of *independent* and *well-integrated* services meeting the *end-to-end* needs of data pipelines
+- *Centralized* collection of *independent* and *well-integrated* services meeting the *end-to-end* needs of data pipelines:
-    - *Centralized*: a data platform is conceptually a single and unified component
+    - *Centralized*: a data platform is conceptually a single and unified component;
-    - *Independent*: changes in a a service do not affect others
+    - *Independent*: changes in a a service do not affect others;
-    - *Well-integrated*: services have interfaces enabling a frictionless composition
+    - *Well-integrated*: services have interfaces enabling a frictionless composition;
-    - *End-to-end*: services cover the entire data life cycle
+    - *End-to-end*: services cover the entire data life cycle;

 # Data platforms for analytics

-- Data analytics nowadays mostly rely on cloud infrastructures
+- Data analytics nowadays mostly rely on cloud infrastructures:

-    ⇒ Data Platforms (DP) can be built on top of cloud infrastructures as facilitators of such analytics
+    ⇒ Data Platforms (DP) can be built on top of cloud infrastructures as facilitators of such analytics;

-    ⇒ Cloud DP are usually built out of *service ecosystems* offered by *Cloud Service Providers* (CSPs)
+    ⇒ Cloud DP are usually built out of *service ecosystems* offered by *Cloud Service Providers* (CSPs).

 :::{.fragment data-fragment-index=2}
 <span style="font-size: larger">